Staff Showcase: Artists of COATuesday, August 20, 2019 @ 7:00pm - 8:30pm

 Tuhin Das is a Bengali poet, activist, political columnist, short story writer and essayist, broadly published in Bangladesh and West Bengal, India.
 He is the author of eight poetry books in his native language.
 His full-length, unpublished manuscript Exile Poems focuses on his life as an exiled writer.
 Das’ work appeared in or is forthcoming from The Logue Project’s Home Language, Words without Borders, The Bare Life Review, and “Where Am i From?”
 The WAiF project.

 Karla Lamb is a multidisciplinary Chicana poet & artist.
-Her work has appeared in A Women’s Thing Magazine, The Shallow Ends, Coal Hill Review, Vox Populi, Word Riot, Pittsburgh Poetry Review, Uppagus, Rogue Agent, and Voices from the Attic anthology.
+Her work has appeared in A Women’s Thing Magazine, The Shallow Ends, Always Crashing, Coal Hill Review, Vox Populi, Word Riot, Pittsburgh Poetry Review, Uppagus, Rogue Agent, and Voices from the Attic anthology.
 Lamb earned an MFA from Carlow University, and is currently working on a full-length poetry manuscript.
-Lamb lives in Pittsburgh, PA where she works as a program manager for City of Asylum, an organization that provides sanctuary to endangered writers.
 She has edited for After Happy Hour Review, and can usually be found collaborating with various artists and writers.
-Learn more at karlalamb.com
+Karla works at City of Asylum a program manager and volunteer/intern coordinator. karlalamb.com

 Lucia LoTempio is the author of Hot with the Bad Things (Alice James Books 2020).
 She hails from Buffalo, NY and left to earn an MFA in poetry at the University of Pittsburgh.
 You can find her poems in Passages North, The Journal, TYPO, Quarterly West, as part of the Academy of American Poets poem-a-day series, and elsewhere.
 With Suzannah Russ Spaar, she co-authored the chapbook Undone in Scarlet (Tammy 2019).
 Lucia still lives and writes in Pittsburgh, and she works at City of Asylum as a program manager.
 Drop a line at lucialotempio.com.